 In June of 2012, EPA released its "Integrated Municipal Stormwater and Wastewater Planning Approach Framework" which emphasized a commitment to work with states and communities to implement an integrated planning approach to address environmental objectives.
 In response to this opportunity, leaders from the City of Springfield, Greene County and City Utilities developed a local approach to integrated planning titled "A Citizen Focused Approach."
-This holistic approach proposes to use local knowledge to examine our environmental resources related to wastewater and stormwater as well as solid waste, drinking water, and air quality.
-The planning approach has received written approval from both the Missouri Department of Natural Resources and EPA Region 7.
+This holistic approach uses local knowledge to examine our environmental resources related to wastewater and stormwater as well as solid waste, drinking water, and air quality.
 The Springfield - Greene County community is working hard to implement an Integrated Plan to protected natural resources by prioritizing solutions to address the most pressing problems that matter most to our community in a manner that is affordable to our citizens.
 The Springfield-Greene County Integrated Plan is comprised of four phases: